QuentinAndrieu/portfolio/content/projects/creations/wiki-marvel.md

     "title":"Wiki Marvel",
     "link":"https://wiki-marvel.quentinandrieu.com/",
     "image":"/img/marvel.jpg",
-    "description":"<p>Application develop to search and learn about Marvel characters online.
-Give a simple and easy way to get the information you want.</p>", "tags":[
+    "description":"Application develop to search and learn about Marvel characters online.
+Give a simple and easy way to get the information you want.", "tags":[
           "Javascript",
           "Angular 2",